KenrickLance/BalitaNet/README.md

 ## Credits

-Big thanks to the TPU Research Cloud programfor allowing me to train on their cloud TPUs for free.
+Big thanks to the TPU Research Cloud program for allowing me to train on their cloud TPUs for free.